hdmf-dev/hdmf-docutils/README.rst

 This project is a collection of CLIs, scripts and modules useful to generate the NWB documentation.

-Using nwb-docutils to generate documentation for an extension: http://pynwb.readthedocs.io/en/latest/extensions.html#documenting-extensions
+Using hdmf-docutils to generate documentation for an extension: http://pynwb.readthedocs.io/en/latest/extensions.html#documenting-extensions

 Installation